timephy/e-post/README.md

 ### Slack App

-Create a slack app and give it `files:read` and `files:write` permissions and include the `token` and `channel_id` in the environment variables.
+Create a slack app and give it `files:read` and `files:write` permissions.

-Lastly add the app to your slack workspace and add the bot/app to the channel in question.
+Add the app to your slack workspace and add the bot/app to the channel in question.
+Lastly include the oauth `token` and `channel_id` in the environment variables.

 ### Update

-To update to the latest version simple pull the newest docker image by running:
+To update to the latest version simply pull the newest docker image by running:

 ```bash
 docker pull ghcr.io/timephy/e-post:main
 ```

+When `cron` schedules the next job, the new version will be executed.